macro-consortium/pyscope/README.md

-# iota
+# pyScope
-The Iowa Optical Telescope Automation software for control of the Gemini telescope located at Winer Observatory.
-The complete implementation is known as the Iowa Robotic Observatory.
+This is a Python package for robotic control of small optical telescopes.
+The MACRO Consortium maintains a working production version of this package as implemented to control the Robert L. Mutel Telescope located at the Winer Observatory in Sonoita, Arizona.